MeshJS/examples/aiken-vesting/README.md

 const txHash = await wallet.submitTx(signedTx);
 ```

+To execute this code, update `aiken-vesting/src/withdraw-fund.ts` with the transaction hash from the deposit transaction.
+Ensure you have defined blockfrost key in the `.env` file.
+You can also define your wallet mnemonic in `aiken-vesting/src/configs.ts` file.

-To execute this code, run the following command:
+Run the following command:

 ```
 npm run withdraw